JPJDoran/Notes-Todo/README.md

 Started 25/04/21 using a clone of a base project that is nothing more than a fresh Laravel install.

+On registration of a new user, a default category, list and item is added to their account to provide an example for the user to build upon.
+Categories can be added to group lists by a common theme for example "work", lists can be added to a category for example "presentation prep" and each list can have any number of items for example "print agenda".
+Users can edit categories, lists and items as they wish and can mark list items as done once complete.

+The system fufills the basic requirements of an MVP with some essence of flair, for example; the inclusion of user profile icons from https://eu.ui-avatars.com/.

 ## Installation

 Laravel was used for the creation of this project and was hosted locally on a docker container using docker desktop.
 As such, if needed please configure docker: